 Joint Ventures include partnerships with private sector businesses to manufacture or assemble their product within the walls and fences of the Indiana Department of Correction and to perform services.

 Private industry traditionally relies upon its own plant and production facilities.
 Correctional industries are a viable alternative to meeting production needs.
 Businesses benefit from a dependable labor pool, ample production space, and capacity inside Indiana correctional facilities.

-When businesses choose to work with PEN Products, they access a pool of skilled individuals who are available and motivated to be trained.
+When businesses choose to work with PEN, they access a pool of skilled individuals who are available and motivated to be trained.
 The offenders receive excellent on-the-job training and supervision from skilled individuals who work side-by-side with them.

 Services include repair, remanufacturing and refurbishing products, as well as, packaging.
 Work performed by offender workers on products for private sector companies, that remain within the state, fall under the services category.
-Offenders working in Services are paid the state wages ($.35 - $1.25 per hour).
+Offenders working in Services are paid the state wages.

 Administered by the Bureau of Justice Assistance within the U.S. Department of Justice, PIECP enables correctional facility administrators to establish joint ventures with private sector companies for the production of offender-made goods involved in interstate commerce.
 PIECP participation is an effective way to curb idleness among an ever-increasing prison population and a cost-effective means of providing offenders with marketable job skills.
 Additionally, taxpayers and the general public benefit from PIECP through reductions in incarceration costs, contributions to the Victims of Violent Crime Compensation Fund and deductions for federal, state, and local tax.
 Offenders are paid the prevailing wage for the work done in the locality of the correctional facility.

-PEN Products welcomes new partnerships and the opportunity to work with private business.
-For information, please contact Dawn Morgan, Private Partner Project Manager at email@example.com
+PEN welcomes new partnerships and the opportunity to work with private business.
+For information, please contact Michael Parker, Project Manager Private Partnership at email@example.com